 - They are usually made of either porcelain-fused-to-metal (PFM) or ceramics.

-- Traditional bridges can be used when you have natural teeth on both sides of the gap created by your missing tooth or teeth.
+- It can be used when you have natural teeth on both sides of the gap left due to missing teeth.

 Cantilever Dental Bridges

 - Used to replace only a single missing tooth.